Transfer Academics banner

 - Unencumbered RN license

-- 36 hours of General Education/WSU Core (one must be Statistics [STT 1600 or equivalent])
+- 36 hours of WSU Prerequisites (one must be Statistics [STT 1600 or equivalent])

 - Physical Assessment test out option along with proof of NUR 2150 credit purchase or credits transferred from a physical assessment course taken within the past 5 years; (learn more about test out options)